“Don’t have those artificial sweeteners. They’re bad for you. They’re killing you.”

-Artificial sweeteners are a great substitute for sugar & have much more sweetness than sugar on a gram per gram basis.
+Artificial sweeteners are a great sugar substitute & have much more sweetness than sugar on a gram per gram basis.

 It can also allow you to have some periodic sweet treats from time to time without worrying about the added calories from sugar & hence make your weight loss journey much smoother & enjoyable.

-Artificial Sweeteners have been around since a long time & various studies have been done to study the safety of these sweeteners.
+Artificial Sweeteners have been around for a long time & various studies have been done to study the safety of these sweeteners.

 There have been no signs of any adverse effects if consumed well within the SANE & SAFE range.

 If you’re looking to cut a few calories from your diet, replacing sugar with non-calorific sweeteners is a great idea.
 You get the benefits of the sugar without the added calories.